 Search visibility: Trashed recordings don't appear in search results until restored

-Channel relationships: Restored recordings return to their original channels unless those channels no longer exist
+Folder relationships: Restored recordings return to their original folders unless those folders no longer exist

 30-day limit: Always remember that Trash is temporary storage—plan your recovery actions accordingly